mramshaw/Red-Flag/README.md

 Also, __Java 1.9__ (with FLOW) has been released, but many projects - such as [Guava](https://github.com/google/guava) and [Scala](http://www.scala-lang.org/) -
 still seem to rely on Java 1.8.
-And there there are probably better asynchronous solutions available ([Akka](https://akka.io/)?
+And there are probably better asynchronous solutions available ([Akka](https://akka.io/)?
 [RxJava](https://github.com/ReactiveX/RxJava)?).

 #### To build